nguyenhuyanhh/magor_sgenglish/README.md

 This is in development.

-The final system aims to be an automated transcription system that takes in audio/ video files as input, then performs sampling, diarization and transcription using both Google Speech APIs, as well as in-house LVCSR system.
+The final system takes in audio/ video files as input, then performs a number of processing tasks in a pipeline - sampling, diarization, transcription using Google Speech APIs/ in-house LVCSR system, keyframe captioning, etc.

+The repository includes the core system, as well as a collection of reference modules for the above-mentioned tasks.

-## Pre-requisites
+## System pre-requisites

-1. Linux, with `realpath` util installed
+This is the requisites for the core system only.
+For module-specific requirements, consult the [Modules](#modules) section below.

+1. Linux
 1. Python (either 2 or 3)
-1. Java (minimum Java 7)
-1. SoX (`$ sudo apt-get install sox libsox-fmt-all`)
-1. FFmpeg (`$ sudo apt-get install ffmpeg`)
-1. [Kaldi](https://github.com/kaldi-asr/kaldi) with sequitur, and `$KALDI_ROOT` environment variable set in `~/.bashrc`

 The system was developed using Python 2.7.12 on Lubuntu 16.04.1.